Athens International Airport: Road

 The airport is accessible by the Attiki Odos toll highway from the centre and northern Athens, Varis-Koropiou Avenue from the western part, Laurio Ave. from the South, and Spata-Loutsa Avenue from the East.
 A variety of parking options are available on site at the airport in three different parking lots.
 Located at the arrivals level, opposite the airport terminal, the airport offers short-term parking for up to five hours with 1,357 parking spaces available in lots P1 and P2.
 Long-term parking is located across the airport's main access road (Attiki Odos) with 5,802 parking spaces in lot P3.
 A free shuttle bus is available to transport passengers, while the lots are also accessible by foot to the terminal.
 Premium valet service is also offered at the Departures level by Entrance 3.

 Taxi

 Taxis are available at the designated taxi waiting area located at exit 3 of the arrivals level.
-Taxis from Athens International Airport to the city center have a flat rate of 40€ during the day (05:00-23:59) and 55€ at night (00:00-04:59).
-Limousine service is also available upon request by the inner curbside of the arrivals level between exits 3 and 4.

 Bus

-Four bus lines (X93, X95, X96, X97) connect directly to the Athens greater area, X95 starts from Syntagma square, X93 connects the airport to intercity bus stations (KTEL Kifissos Bus Terminal and Liosion bus terminal), X96 to Athens main port Piraeus and X97 to Elliniko metro station the Southern terminal of Line 2.
+Transport for Athens bus lines connect directly to the Athens greater area.
+Other buses serve the wider region.
 Buses disembark passengers at the departures level and depart from the arrivals level between exits 4 and 5.
 Regional bus services by KTEL Express operate to the airport, currently connecting the airport to Rafina, Markopoulo, Lavrio, Kalyvia and Keratea.